You’re not on your own

 Other topics you may find useful

-- Read about how stress affects your mental health
+- How stress affects your mental health

-- Read about feeling low
+- Feeling low

-- Read about how to feel less lonely
+- How to feel less lonely

 - Get support with money and mental health

-- Read about managing anger
+- Managing anger

 Try our directory, contact your GP, or ask a social prescriber for help using MindWell.